lmirsadeghi/EARN/ReadMe.txt

 Please follow the steps below to install three individual machine learning methods and the proposed ensemble learning method:

-ï	Download and UnRAR File named ìCBBio.rarî.
+‚Ä¢	Download and UnRAR File named ‚ÄúCBBio.rar‚Äù.

-ï	Replace your desired files including feature file (.csv), positive and negative data files (.txt), and Test file (.txt) instead of the default file.
+‚Ä¢	Replace your desired files including feature file (.csv), positive and negative data files (.txt), and Test file (.txt) instead of the default file.
 Note that the file names and formats are preserved.

 7   Source codes for implementation of machine learning algorithms